D443/oms-happathon/design/happathon-app-specs.md

 Milestone: Personal Happiness (Well-being) Indicator Score (machine-learning algorithms complete)
 * User who has unlocked all visualizations should continue receiving data about their well-being state without filling out any surveys.
+* Users with older phones should still gather data, just with fewer sensors. (we may need different native android/ios versions for this)